kkruecke/cplus-documentation/notes/auto-decltype.rst

 Use of auto&&
 -------------

 ``auto&&`` behaves like template functions parameters that are declared using ``&&``, known as a forwarding reference.
-Here is a template parameter that takes a forwarding reference.
+To review forwarding references, here is a template function that uses a forwarding reference parameter.

 .. code-block:: cpp